Ultimate Johnstown Real Estate Investing Guide for 2026

 Employment Base Diversity

-A varied number of employers in the location will increase your prospects for better income.
-If the market’s working individuals, who are your renters, are spread out across a diversified combination of businesses, you cannot lose all all tenants at the same time (together with your property’s market worth), if a dominant employer in the area goes out of business.
+Accommodating various employers in the location makes the market not as unpredictable.
+When the locality's workers, who are your tenants, are employed by a varied combination of businesses, you can't lose all of them at the same time (as well as your property's market worth), if a dominant employer in the community goes bankrupt.

 Unemployment Rate